- Gender balance still lagging in STEM related fields

 With Internet2's kind permission, we reprint Helen Patton's overview of a panel discussion she was party to at the 2016 Internet2 Technology Exchange in Miami.

-According to recent research conducted by the US National Science Foundation (NSF), although women comprise more than half of the U.S. workforce, only 28% are employed in STEM related fields and of that, only 11% are pursuing a career in information security.
+According to recent research conducted by the US National Science Foundation (NSF), although women comprise more than half of the U.S. workforce, only 28 percent are employed in STEM related fields and of that, only 11 percent are pursuing a career in information security.

-Similarly, when looking at workplace diversity, minorities represented 29% of STEM related fields, with approximately 6% Hispanic and 8% African-American representation in the IT sector.
+Similarly, when looking at workplace diversity, minorities represented 29 percent of STEM related fields, with approximately 6 percent Hispanic and 8 percent African-American representation in the IT sector.

 When asked why women chose to leave the profession or why they might not consider a career in information security and IT, often the answers are as complex as the problem.

 Some cite stereotyping, organizational culture, and the lack of encouragement and support from management and fellow colleagues.
 Others cite the lack of guidance from management and uncertainty about their career trajectory.

 Moving forward, my co-panelists and I offer the following guiding principles to anyone interested in supporting gender and diversity initiatives.

 Gender discrimination is not just a women's issue – it's a men's issue, too.
 Similarly, making concerted efforts to challenge the lack of diversity in the workplace should be everyone’s concern.
 It's important to include both men and women in the conversation and work collectively at solving the gender discrimination and diversity problems in the workplace.